cebrakadabra/ES6_chat/README.md

 ### Mac - Terminal Look alike
 ![Mac Terminal setup look alike](/images/terminal_setup.png?raw=true "This are the three main terminal windows/tabs you will need on Mac ")
+This are the three main terminal windows/tabs you will need on Mac.